 - 1. Access CWW. - 2.
 On the left-hand side, under Worker Tools, click Reference Tools. - 3.
 Under Reference Tools, click Ref Table Search. - 4.
 In the Table ID box, type TBIC and click Go. - 5.
 In the Reference Table Search Result box, click the magnifying glass located on the right side of the screen next to the table name. - 6.
+Click Search in the Reference Table Information.
+Select BNFTYEAR from the Column drop down, then enter the year you are searching for in the Search field. - 7.
 Once you have identified the correct benefit month, the payment cycle dates are located on the right side of the table under the W-2 PULLD DATE and W-2 DELAY DATE column headers.